ru-fu/sdk-nrf/applications/serial_lte_modem/doc/TWI_AT_commands.rst

    :local:
    :depth: 2

-The following commands list contains TWI related AT commands.
+The following commands list contains AT commands related to the two-wire interface (TWI).

 Open TWI instance #XTWIOP
 =========================

-The ``#XTWIOP`` command opens TWI instance.
+The ``#XTWIOP`` command opens a TWI instance.

 Set command
 -----------

-The set command allows you to open TWI instance.
+The set command allows you to open a TWI instance.

 Syntax
 ~~~~~~